Alex's Stuff

 First, this was desoldered (missed some joints, so may have overheated some other joints thinking they were still stuck o.O)

-Then, bathed it, as the horn had been sitting for years and surely the rotor oil was old.
+Then, bathed it, as the horn had been sitting for years.

 I unfortunately don't have many pictures of the process of pushing the dents out.
 This was the most difficult part for several reasons.
 First, this is the kind of thing that is usually done with a suite of specialized tools, including vice grips, different sizes of steel balls attached to the end of the rod, among other things that I don't know about.
 Second, the metal had folded onto itself so severely that the metal had been so stressed that it was at risk of breaking.
-I can't tell for certain, but it seems like there is already a hairline fracture.
-So, I had to press strong enough that the metal comes back out, but not so strong that it breaks.
-In the end, I got it to a point where it was mostly flat and would sound okay (this is the 70% success), but is not a complete repair.
+I couldn't tell for certain, but it seems like there was already a hairline fracture.
+So, I had to press enough that the metal comes back out, but not so much that it fractures.
+In the end, I got it to a point where it was mostly flat and sounded okay, but is not a complete repair.
 Most shops that I called told me they'd likely replace the entire thing because the metal was too far bent.

 So, after a round of polishing the whole thing, I tied it back together and soldered it!